-Patient Lens Care Directions: When lenses are dispensed, the patient should be provided with appropriate and adequate instructions and warnings for lens care handling.
-The eye care professional should recommend appropriate and adequate procedures and products for each individual patient in accordance with the particular lens wearing schedule and care system selected by the professional, the specific instructions for such products and the particular characteristics of the patient.
+Patient Lens Care Directions

+When lenses are dispensed, the patient should be provided with appropriate and adequate instructions and warnings for lens care handling.
+The eye care professional should recommend appropriate and adequate procedures and products for each individual patient in accordance with the particular lens wearing schedule and care system selected by the eye care professional, the specific instructions for such products and the particular characteristics of the patient.

+Frequent/Planned Replacement and Disposable Wear

-Frequent/Planned Replacement Wear: For complete information concerning the care, cleaning and disinfection of contact lenses refer to the SofLens® 38 (polymacon) Visibility Tinted Contact Lens Frequent/Planned Replacement Wear Patient Instruction Booklet.
+For complete information concerning the care, cleaning and disinfection of contact lenses refer to the SofLens® Toric (alphafilcon A) Visibility Tinted Contact Lens Patient Information Booklet.